majikjohnson/mongo-express-testing/README.md

 # mongo-express-testing
-A demonstration of how to set up a Mocha/Chai/Supertest test environment for an Express/Mongo application
+A demonstration of how to set up a Mocha/Chai/Supertest test environment for an Express/Mongo application.

+The application being tested connects to a MongoDB store hosted in the cloud.
+We don't want to connect to this DB when we are running our tests.
+This would be slow, and subject to network issues.
+We will therefore run our tests using a local MongoDB server that is run in memory.
+As well as being faster/more reliable, the fact that it created/destroyed at the start/end of each test run means that we can precisely control the state/data in the database, making our tests repeatable without a lot of data manipulation.

 ## How to run the GitHub project
 If you just want to download and run the boilerplate project, then follow the instructions below

+### Prerequisites
+This GitHub project contains the file server/db.js.
+This contains a connection string to a MongoDB instance.
+You will either need to install a local instance, or connect to an instance in the cloude (e.g. MongoDB Atlas).

 ### 1. Clone the repo
 ```